All Episodes

 Not to me.

-Somebody can show me that there's something else where I'm wrong, I'd be more than willing to listen to it.
+Somebody can show me that there's something else where I'm wrong.

-And I just I want to reiterate with all of these things that are going on, amnesty is the biggie, folks.
+And I just, I want to reiterate with all of these things that are going on, amnesty is the biggie, folks, because if amnesty is achieved, then all the rest of this is academic.

-Then we've we basically have a one-party government and country for at least a generation.
+We basically have a one-party government and country for at least a generation.

 He admitted that it was talk radio that stopped amnesty in 2007.

-Crystal is of the Washington Post.
+Chris Saliza, the Washington Post.

-And he said all these other scandals, Benghazi IRS are providing cover for amnesty, got talk radio distracted, so they know where their real problems lie.
+And he said, all these other scandals, Benghazi, IRS, are providing cover for amnesty, got talk radio distracted, so they know where their real problems lie.

-They just admits it.
+Saliza admits it.

-That's why you're you're hearing pathway to citizenship.
+That's why you're hearing pathway to citizenship.

 They're citizens now.